Monday, January 31, 2011

 Crockpot Creole Chicken

-More like pulled chicken.
 Not that there's anything wrong with that.
-It was still good.
+Pulled chicken is still good.

 Monday, January 24, 2011